rackerlabs/technical-blog/content/blog/2021/2021-04-16-how-the-onica-elastic-engineering-team-automated-disaster-recovery-for-amazon-rds-instances-part-one/index.md

 The RDS Backup Cleanup function leverages the boto3 library to delete the RDS instance snapshots created by the RDS Backup Lambda from the primary region’s S3 bucket and the DR region’s S3 bucket.
-This is done by using the `[delete_db_snapshot](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/rds.html#RDS.Client.delete_db_snapshot)` method from the Boto3 SDK.
+Do this by using the `[delete_db_snapshot](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/rds.html#RDS.Client.delete_db_snapshot)` method from the Boto3 SDK.